MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 Bot model score section shows insights from the bot ML model.
 The bot score is a number within the range of 0 to 999, where lower score indicates low probability of bot attack and higher score indicates high probability of bot attack.
 The following metrics are available:

-- Bot score distribution: Bot score distribution chart shows the transaction volume aggregated by bot model score.
+- **Bot score distribution**: Bot score distribution chart shows the transaction volume aggregated by bot model score.
-- Top bot countries and regions: Top bot countries graph shows the geographic view of top 5 countries and regions with a high percentage of bot attack, defined as a bot score higher than 900.
+- **Top bot countries and regions**: Top bot countries graph shows the geographic view of top 5 countries and regions with a high percentage of bot attack, defined as a bot score higher than 900.

 ### Risk Model Score

 Risk model score section shows insights from the fraud risk ML model.
 The risk score is a number within the range of 0 to 999, where lower score indicates low probability of fraud attack and higher score indicates high probability of fraud attack.
 The following metrics are available:

-- Risk score distribution: Risk score distribution chart shows the transaction volume aggregated by risk model score.
+- **Risk score distribution**: Risk score distribution chart shows the transaction volume aggregated by risk model score.
-- Top risk countries and regions: Top bot countries graph shows the geographic view of top 5 countries and regions with a high percentage of fraud attack, defined as a risk score higher than 900.
+- **Top risk countries and regions**: Top bot countries graph shows the geographic view of top 5 countries and regions with a high percentage of fraud attack, defined as a risk score higher than 900.

 ### Rule Decision

 Risk decision section shows metrics from the automated decision rules.
 The rules are defined by the merchant to make automated decisions based on the business need such as policies, bot and fraud risk tolerance, etc. To learn more about rules, view rules documentation (link TBD) The following metrics are available:

-- Rule decision trend: Rule decision trend chart shows percentage of Approved, Rejected and Challenged decisions by rules.
+- **Rule decision trend**: Rule decision trend chart shows percentage of Approved, Rejected and Challenged decisions by rules.
-- Top rules: Top rules shows a list of rules with highest volume of automated decisions.
+- **Top rules**: Top rules shows a list of rules with highest volume of automated decisions.

 ## Related topics: (link tbd)
 - Account protection